mozilla/addons-server/docs/topics/api.rst

 * name (required): the title of the app.
 Maximum length 127 characters.
 * summary (required): the summary of the app.
 Maximum length 255 characters.
-* categories (required): a list of the categories, at least two of:
+* categories (required): a list of the categories, at least two of the category ids provided from the category api (see below).
-  'entertainment', 'finance', 'games', 'music', 'news', 'productivity', 'social networking', 'travel'.
 * description (optional): long description.
 Some HTML supported.
 * privacy_policy (required): your privacy policy.
 Some HTML supported.
 * homepage (optional): a URL to your apps homepage.